shawnthye/playground/README.md

 - `Coroutines` you know why.
 - `Hilt` you should know.
 - `Coil` kotlin base image loading like Glide.
-- `Data Binding` Note currently still doing some demo on databinding, else we will remove all data binding unrelated setting/code.
+- `Data Binding` Note currently still doing some demo on data binding, else we will remove all data binding unrelated setting/dependency.

 ### TODO